Jiyabisht/ARRAYS/README.md

 3. Check if Array Is Sorted and Rotated L-1752
 4. Remove Duplicates from Sorted Array L-26
 5. Left Rotate an array by one place and kth place
-6. Right rotatecan array by kth position
+6. Right rotate an array by kth position
-7. Rotate an array
+7. Rotate an array L-189